نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Background and Aims: Chronic ankle instability (CAI) is one of the most common sports injuries.
-The failure of current treatment methods for individuals with CAI suggests that the underlying mechanisms of this condition should be studied as a central impairment.
-Examining the phases of gait initiation (GI) provides a safe option for assessing neuromuscular control mechanisms, particularly since the durations of the anticipatory postural adjustments (APA) and compensatory postural adjustments (CPA) phases have been less explored.
-Therefore, this study aimed to compare the duration of APA and CPA phases during gait initiation between individuals with CAI and healthy controls.
+Background and Aims Chronic ankle instability (CAI) is one of the most common sports injuries.
+The failure of treatment methods suggests that the mechanisms of this injury should be examined as a central impairment.
+Analyzing the phases of gait initiation is the safest option to assess neuromuscular control mechanisms, as the duration of anticipatory and compensatory postural adjustment phases has not been studied much.
+Therefore, this study aimed to compare the duration of anticipatory and compensatory postural adjustments (CPA) during gait initiation between individuals with CAI and healthy individuals.

 کلیدواژهها [English]